 HIV care requires, as always, partnerships and open communication.
-The provider can make recommendations most likely to lead to positive outcomes only if the patient's own point of view and social context is well known.
-Guidelines are only a starting point for medical decision-making.
-They can identify some of the boundaries of high care quality, but cannot substitute for sound judgment.
+The provider can make recommendations most likely to lead to positive outcomes only if the patient's own point of view and social context are well known.
+Guidelines are only a starting point for medical decision making.
+They can identify some of the boundaries of high-quality care, but cannot substitute for sound judgment.

 As further research is conducted and reported, guidelines will be modified.
-The Panel expects new drugs from current and newer classes to become available soon.
-These may well affect choices in initial and secondary drug regimens.
-The Panel also anticipates continued progress in the simplicity of regimens and in reduced toxicity.
+The Panel anticipates continued progress in the simplicity of regimens, improved potency and barrier to resistance, and reduced toxicity.
 The Panel hopes the guidelines are useful and is committed to their continued adjustment and improvement.